neofright/scrape-plex-albumart-bash/README.md

     $album_dir_replaced

 Note that your Music library name(s) must contain the string 'Music' e.g. `Music` or `DnB Music` etc.

-Some direction was provided by [bullwinkle’s how to title titles, or, sqlite in plex for fun and panic](https://wonkabar.org/bullwinkles-how-to-title-titles-or-sqlite-in-plex-for-fun-and-panic/).

 ## Requirements:
 ImageMagick (convert)